AndreassenLearn/TelemetryProject/README.md

 - [x] Resilient against unstable network connections.
 - [x] Live measurement sessions.
 - [ ] Set min. and max. humidex values and get notified when the range is exceeded.
+- [x] Run all server applications in Docker.

 ## Architecture
 Here, the flow between all parts (both in- and outside this repository; i.e. HiveMQ and InfluxDB) is depicted with a flow diagram.
 In order to keep the diagram simple, descriptions of what's inferred to with for instance 'Telemetry' can be found below the diagram along with a full description of the entire flow.